About the Journal

 Collaborations are received from technicians, researchers, administrators, students, representatives of scientific-based companies, popularizers and scientific journalists from any national or international institution.

-The editors will consider manuscripts for publication based on their current relevance to biotechnology and bioprocesses, their contribution to the dissemination of scientific work and their ability to communicate in a brief and understandable way for an audience at the high school, undergraduate and postgraduate levels.
+The editors will consider manuscripts for publication based on their current relevance to biotechnology and bioprocesses, their contribution to the dissemination of scientific work and their ability to communicate in a brief and understandable way for an audience at the high school and undergraduate levels.
 All manuscripts will be subject to peer review.

 The journal is independent.
 There are no sources of financing external to the journal or financial relationship with any national or international public or private institution.